Trac-Systems/hypertokens/README.md

-# Trac20
+# Hypertokens

 A proposal for a gasless p2p token standard on Trac Network.
 See /contract/contract.js and /contract/protocol.js.

-Trac20 defines the most simplistic token standard possible and can be operated in terminal (no special transactions required).
+Hypertokens define the most simplistic token standard possible and can be operated in terminal (no special transactions required).

 It supports signed and fair mints.
 Signed mints enable deployers to limit mints for selected wallets.